sjbylo/misc/ocp-install-39/README.md

 ```
   openshift_hostname="<ip-of-private-net-interface>"
 ```

 This variable overrides the internal cluster host name for the system.
-Use this when the system’s default IP address does not resolve to the system host name
+Use this when the system’s default IP address does not resolve to the system host name.